RaulMoldes/ferrox/Readme.md

 dot -V
 ```

+By default, graph visualizations are saved on the `imgs/` folder.

 ## Example usage:
 Examples are in the `examples/` folder.
 To run them:

 ```bash
 cargo run --example ferrox_example
 ```

+## Future improvements.
+Currently investigating on how to integrate this with a CUDA based backend for hardware acceleration.